-Additionally, a student choosing to take this course may simultaneously enroll in it as a Dual Credit course.
-Students choosing this option will be enrolled in CHEM1411 and CHEM1412 through Lone Star College while taking the course here at CCS.
+Additionally, students choosing this option will be enrolled in CHEM1411 and CHEM1412 through Lone Star College while taking the course here at CCS.
 Upon completion of this course, those students earning a C or better will receive four credit hours from Lone Star College for each semester.
 Universities in the state of Texas will then view these credits as transferable when a student becomes a college freshman.
 Universities outside the state of Texas view these DC courses in different manners; therefore, CCS cannot guarantee what each university will accept.